-Research in the state of Utah is demonstrating that with the removal of trees in encroachment and opportunity areas, Sage-grouse can begin to immediately occupy these newly restored areas.
-"Our research has demonstrated that Sagegrouse may respond quickly to restored habitats such as conifer removal, and will occupy treated areas within one year after treatment.
+Research in Utah is demonstrating that when trees are removed from encroachment and opportunity areas, Sage-grouse can begin to immediately occupy those newly restored areas.
+"Our research has demonstrated that Sage-grouse may respond quickly to habitats improvements such as pinyon and juniper removal, and will occupy treated areas within one year after treatment.
 The Utah plan, with its bold objectives to create or enhance 75,000 acres of habitat annually, are designed to increase the state's habitat base," explains Terry